Venafi/terraform-provider-venafi/website/docs/index.html.markdown

 * `p12_cert_password` - (Optional, string) Password for the PKCS#12 keystore declared in `p12_cert_filename`
 * `trust_bundle` - (Optional, string) PEM trust bundle for Venafi Platform server certificate (e.g. "${file("bundle.pem")}" ).
 * `dev_mode` - (Optional, boolean) When "true" will test the provider without connecting to Venafi Platform or Venafi as a Service.
 * `client_id` - (Optional, string) ID of the application that will request a token.
-Note necessary when `access_token` provided.
+Not necessary when `access_token` provided.
 If not provided, defaults to `hashicorp-terraform-by-venafi`

 ## Environment Variables